Postnuptial Agreements & Asset Protection

 By and large, a Divorce is one of the most financially destructive events a person can endure.
 There are legal methods to keep the courts from dividing your assets in a divorce.
 One method is executing a well drafted and reviewed prenuptial agreement.
 Generally, you and your fiancé need independent representation.
 You provide full audit disclosure of your finances.
 The law often requires sufficient review time.
 With a proper agreement, it is more difficult to challenge in court.
 But how many of us throw in a day with a divorce lawyer as part of the wedding plan?
 When you marry, you combine more than the medicine cabinet.
 In the event of a divorce one’s personal financial future is on the chopping block.

-Here are a couple of ways that you can use to pro-actively protect your assets from a marital property battle or lawsuit:
+Here are a couple of ways that you can use to pro-actively protect your assets from a marital property battle or lawsuit.

-When an agreement is fair and all relevant information about assets are included, divorce courts accept marriage agreements as a matter of course.
-If for any reason it is challenged, or if the court believes that any party was forced to execute the agreement under duress, the agreement can be easily thrown out.
+When an agreement is fair and includes the relevant information about assets, divorce courts commonly accept marriage agreements as a matter of course.
+That is, prenuptial and postnuptial agreements.
+If for any reason your spouse challenges it, or if the court believes that someone forced one of the parties to execute the agreement under duress, the courts can easily throw out the agreement.
 This is also true if any of the assets were undervalued, not disclosed or other discrepancies were found.
 The biggest reason courts throw these contracts out is due to the concealment of assets, coercion and fraud.